DedicatedDev/ibc-sdk/docs/index.md

 ### Production-Ready Capabilities

-The IBC SDK is not only valuable during development and testing but also offers essential features for production environments. xdapp developers can continue to utilize the SDK's query API to monitor the status of their smart contracts and IBC packages.
+The IBC SDK is not only valuable during local development and testing but also offers essential features for (public) testnet and production environments. xdapp developers can continue to utilize the SDK's query API to monitor the status of their smart contracts and IBC packages.

 ### IBC Dashboards

 🚧 This feature is currently still being developed, updates will follow in a future release... 🚧

-Furthermore, IBC developers can leverage the IBC SDK's query API to gather high-level data related to the [Polymer Protocol](./docs/polymer/index.md), IBC, and vIBC that's running under the hood.
+Furthermore, IBC developers can leverage the IBC SDK's query API to gather high-level data related to the [Polymer Protocol](./polymer/index.md), IBC, and vIBC that's running under the hood.
 This aggregated data can be visualized in a dashboard, providing valuable insights into the traffic and performance of your cross-chain communication.

 ## Want to contribute or need support?